jsparmani/jsparmani/README.md

 Here's more about me

-- 🔭 I’m currently working on - [Lead Developer at Upmesh](http://upmesh.io) and [Buying Selling Platform](https://github.com/developer-student-club-thapar/buying_selling_devops)
+- 🔭 I’m currently working as - [Full Stack Developer at Fountane](https://fountane.com) and [Lead Developer at Upmesh](http://upmesh.io)
-- 🌱 I’m currently learning - CI / CD Pipelines on AWS and Microsoft Azure, Basics of Web Security
+- 🌱 I’m currently learning - CI / CD Pipelines on AWS and RN Custom Components, Basics of Web Security
-- 👯 I’m looking to collaborate on - React Native Mobile Application Development
+- 👯 I’m looking to collaborate on - React Native Mobile Application Development for Production
 - 🤔 I’m looking for help with - Best Practices on Production version deployment of big projects.
 - 💬 Ask me about - Anything related to web / mobile technologies.
 I am also good at googling out things 😉
 - 📫 How to reach me - jsparmani@gmail.com